 - Training for the personnel involved in the product safety and manufacturing process (training requirements can come from the organization itself or from the customer).

 - Approval of the changes in the product or process, including evaluation of the effects of the changes on the product safety.

 - Transfer of the product safety requirements throughout the supply chain, including customer-designated sources.

-- Control of reworked product is a new requirement in the 2016 revision of the standard.
-Within this new clause, the organization is required to obtain approval from the customer prior to commencing rework of any the safety and regulatory characteristics related to the product.
+- Control of reworked products is a new requirement in the 2016 revision of the standard.
+Within this new clause, the organization is required to obtain approval from the customer prior to commencing rework of any safety and regulatory characteristics related to the product.

-- Disposition of nonconforming product is another scope expansion of the new standard, requiring product not meeting safety and regulatory requirements to be scrapped and rendered unusable prior to disposal.
+- Disposition of non-conforming products is another scope expansion of the new standard, requiring products not meeting safety and regulatory requirements to be scrapped and rendered unusable prior to disposal.

 - Lastly, the management review inputs are required to include a review of actual field failures and their impact on safety or the environment.